thomhines/interactive-media-ii/Day 03.md

 - What is the primary objective of your site?
 Do you have other goals?
 - Who is your audience?
 - What is the overall tone that you want to convey?
 - What is the main form of interaction you want to explore?
-(How can you express your subject/tone through click-and-drag? scrolling? click-and-hold? hovering? hiding/revealing?)
+(How can you express your subject/tone through click-and-drag? scrolling? click-and-hold? hovering? hiding/revealing? typing?)
 - How can the user express him/herself within a site about your subject?
 - Is there a particular environment/context that your site would be best in?